ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms before 1am, then a chance of rain and snow showers.
 Mostly cloudy, with a low around 26.
 West southwest
          wind around 23 mph, with gusts as high as 38 mph.
+Chance of precipitation is 90%.
 New snow accumulation of 1 to 2 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">